Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Alternative models

 \section{Alternative models}

-We consider four models that are combinations of using latent factors or covariates directly, and accommodating or not false negatives.
-Any overlap in the notation of coefficients among the models can be ignored.
-The model that uses latent factors and accommodates false negatives is the proposed one in \cref{sec:model}.
-Here, we present the other three models.
-MCMC schemes are shown in Supplement \ref{supp_sec:mcmc_other_methods}.
+We consider a number of alternative models that vary whether they use latent factors or covariates directly, whether they use the shrinkage prior or not, and whether they accommodate false negatives or not.
+Any overlap in the notation of coefficients across the models can be ignored.
+The model that uses latent factors, accommodates false negatives and incorporates the shrinkage prior is the proposed one in \cref{sec:model}.
+Here, we present the other models.